bogdannadev/wbs-backend/docs/Port-Configuration.md

   - The API container is configured to listen on port 8080 internally
   - This is mapped to external port 5001 as defined in the docker-compose.yml
   - Using the `ASPNETCORE_URLS` environment variable to explicitly set listening ports

-  - This approach works well with container platforms that may set their own PORT environment variable
+### 4. HTTPS Configuration

+In the Docker development environment, we use HTTP-only for simplicity:

+- **Development Docker Environment**: HTTP only on port 5001 for easier development
+- **Local Development**: HTTPS is still available when running directly on the host machine
+- **Production**: Should use HTTPS with proper certificates

+For a production environment, you would need to:
+1. Configure a valid SSL certificate
+2. Set up HTTPS in the container or use a reverse proxy like Nginx or Traefik
+3. Implement automatic HTTP to HTTPS redirection

-### 4. Security Considerations
+### 5. Security Considerations

+- **Development Environment**:
+  - HTTP is acceptable for local development
+  - Docker creates an isolated network for services

-- **HTTPS Configuration**:
+- **Production Environment**:
-  - All public endpoints should be served over HTTPS (port 5002)
-  - HTTP (port 5001) should redirect to HTTPS in production
+  - Always use HTTPS in production

-- **Firewall Recommendations**:
-  - In production, only the HTTPS port (5002) should be publicly accessible
   - Database ports should never be exposed directly to the internet
   - Management interfaces like pgAdmin should be restricted to VPN/internal networks

-### 5. Development vs. Production
+### 6. Development vs. Production

 - **Development Environment**:
   - Local ports are configured in launchSettings.json and docker-compose.yml